hugogirard/appRegistrationGovernance/README.md

 # Configure Logic App parameters

-If you want to use the Logic App workflow **orchestrator** to launch all the process you need to add two app settings.
+If you want to use the Logic App workflow **orchestrator** to launch all the process, you need to add two app settings.
 To do this, go to the Azure Portal in the created Logic App and go to the **Configuration blade**, add the two app settings below.

 | Name | Value
 | ---- | -----
 | LOGIC_APP_APP_REGISTRATION | The workflow URL for the workflow named **GetListAppRegistration**
-| LOGIC_APP_APP_PERMISSIONS | The workflow URL fot the workflow named **GetAppPermission**
+| LOGIC_APP_APP_PERMISSIONS | The workflow URL for the workflow named **GetAppPermission**

 ![settings](https://github.com/hugogirard/appRegistrationGovernance/blob/main/diagram/settings.png?raw=true)